-- Students are to park properly in the school's main parking lot. - When students arrive by car, they are to lock their cars and are not allowed to return to them during the school day without permission from the office. - NLCA reserves the right to deny parking and driving privileges in the case of erratic, unsafe, or unlawful driving.
-All drivers in the parking lot should be careful and courteous. - Handicap parking is reserved for those with a legal handicap permit.
+- 1. Students are to park properly in the school's main parking lot. - 2.
+When students arrive by car, they are to lock their cars and are not allowed to return to them during the school day without permission from the office. - 3.
+NLCA reserves the right to deny parking and driving privileges in the case of erratic, unsafe or unlawful driving.
+All driving in the parking lot should be careful and courteous. - 4.
+Handicap parking is reserved for those with a legal handicap permit.